 June is an important month for the LGBTQ+ community.
-It’s when – 53 years ago – the Stonewall Uprising occurred in New York City, inspiring the modern LGBTQ+ rights movement.
+It was when the Stonewall Uprising occurred in New York City, inspiring the modern LGBTQ+ rights movement.

 On the first anniversary of this historic event, gay activists in New York organized the Christopher Street Liberation March as part of the city’s first Gay Pride Week.
 Activists in other cities followed suit and organized Pride celebrations that would continue throughout the nation and mark what is now known as Pride Month.

-On June 25, Wellness AIDS Services is teaming up with local partners to present the 12th Annual Flint Gay Pride Festival.
+On June 24, Wellness Services is teaming up with local partners to present the Flint Pride Festival.
 The event will be held from 2-8 p.m. at Riverbank Park in downtown Flint.
-The event aims to celebrate diversity in the city, affirm gay and transgender individuals, increase visibility and build a sense of community.
+The event aims to celebrate diversity in the city, affirm gay and transgender individuals, increase visibility, and build a sense of community.
 There is a suggested $5 donation.
 Wellness Services is also partnering with Flint Handmade for a Flint Pride 5k & Coloring Party on June 6 at Tenacity Brewing.

 Know of an event, activity, or exhibition recognizing Pride Month that’s not included here?
 Submit the details to the Explore Flint & Genesee Events calendar here.